steven-rr/fullstackProject/README.md

 # Description

-This is a full stack website developed by Steven Rivadeneira using Node.JS, Express.JS, React.JS!
+This is a full stack website developed by Steven Rivadeneira.
+The backend server is developed with Node.JS and Express.JS, the database server is SQL, and front end developed with React.JS.
 It is currently in progress..

 # Instructions